sergiocorreia/reghdfe/Readme.md

 This is the *readme* file for developing the reghdfe project, which is comprised of the reghdfe package and the underlying hdfe package.
 The help files and tutorials [are available here](http://scorreia.com/reghdfe) (work in progress).

 Latest version
-* Version 3.1.9
+* Version 3.1.13
-* Date: June 15, 2015
+* Date: June 19, 2015

 ## Installing REGHDFE

-The latest stable release (2.1.x) can be downloaded from SSC with
+The latest stable release (version 3.1.13) can be downloaded from SSC with

 ```stata
 cap ado uninstall reghdfe